DA0-DA0/dao-contracts/contracts/voting/dao-voting-cosmos-staked/README.md

 ## Limitations

-Unfortunately, CosmWasm does not currently allow querying historically staked amounts, nor does it allow querying the total amount staked with the staking module.
-Thus, this module suffers from two primary limitations.
+Unfortunately, the Cosmos SDK does not currently store historical staked amounts, so this module suffers from some limitations.

 ### Voter's staked amount